elhambbi/pdf_analyzer/README.md

-## Text extraction for PDF files
+## Text and image extraction for PDF files

-The code includes several useful functions for extracting text from PDFs using the Fitz library.
+The code includes several useful functions for extracting text and images from PDFs in a structured way using the Fitz library.